kool123r5/TicTacToeSquared/README.md

 Check out the site for the game! - https://tic-tac-toe-squared.netlify.app/

 Not really too functional.
 Feel free to send a PR if you can improve the bot somehow.
 I want it to be able to absolutely *destroy* me with O.

+And *please* send a PR if you can change it to use React. :)